Insurgency: ISWAP executes two Nigerian soldiers, policeman

 In the video which was obtained by Channels Television on Monday, the killing was carried out by masked men believed to be members of the Islamic State of West African Province (ISWAP).

-Those who were killed were reportedly abducted at a fake checkpoint in Benisheikh, a village seventy kilometers west of Maiduguri, Borno State capital.
+Those who were killed were reportedly abducted at a fake checkpoint in Benisheikh, a village seventy kilometres west of Maiduguri, Borno State capital.

 It is not clear how many people were abducted, but the video only showed three tortured security personnel with their hands tied behind them.